angx-system/angeliax/SCHEMA.md

 **base** — a persistent curated collection belonging to a physical space.
 Independent keypair.
 Stays when stewards rotate.

 **witness** — a steward who directly observed or replicated another node's work and recorded what they found.

+**general witnessing** — directly observing or receiving what a node provides, and recording it.
+One signal, posted once.

+**replication witnessing** — applying another node's method or fix yourself, then recording it: a witness signal on their node, and a `resolved_via` citation on your own.
+Two signals, always together.

 **library** — a publicly addressable collection of a keypair's own nodes and replicated feeds, held automatically by any keypair — steward,